Updated: Mar 1

 About the Author

-Jan is a travelling yoga teacher and writer who advocates spiritual growth while leading a conscious, earth-centered lifestyle, as close to nature as possible.
+Jan is a traveling yoga teacher and writer who advocates spiritual growth while leading a conscious, earth-centered lifestyle, as close to nature as possible.
 She currently lives on an island in the Philippines surrounded by tropical jungles and white sand beaches.
 She and her partner conduct sound meditations and journeys while advocating sustainable and organic gardening practices.